rapaccinim/rapaccinim/README.md

 * Starting [a business](https://umbriagreenheart.co.uk/) for importing typical products from [Umbria](https://www.youtube.com/watch?v=4Do5DQ2R2Po), Italy into the UK
 * [Stealth] Creating a security management system for a logistic company
+* Senior Software Engineer at [Transaction 360 Degrees LTD](https://t360degrees.com)
+  * building from scratch a FinTech startup tech stack
+  * migrating a _legacy_ MVP into a fully working product

 ## My public contributions
 You can find [here](./public-contributions/marco-rapaccini-public-contributions.md) a list of interesting contributions and articles.